The AI Security Landscape 2026 — Why Every Ethical Hacker Needs to Learn LLM Hacking Now | AI LLM Hacking Course Day 1

 What You’ll Be Able to Do by Day 90

 I want to be specific about what 90 days of this course produces, because “learn AI security” is too vague to be useful.
-Here’s the concrete capability map.
+Here is the concrete capability map.

 By Day 30 (end of Phase 1), you can run a complete AI red team assessment against any LLM application.
 You can find and document prompt injection, system prompt leakage, and RAG poisoning vulnerabilities.
 You can write a professional report that maps findings to OWASP LLM Top 10 entries with CVSS scores and remediation guidance.
 You can hunt AI bug bounty targets systematically — not guessing, but following the same methodology I use on paid engagements.

 By Day 60 (end of Phase 2), you add the ML attack layer.
 Model extraction, membership inference, adversarial examples, supply chain attacks on model weights.
-These require Python and some statistical thinking, but I’ll walk you through every technique from first principles.
-The Day 58 Python testing framework you’ll build is something I use as a starting point for real automated assessments.
+These require Python and some statistical thinking, but I will walk you through every technique from first principles.
+The Day 58 Python testing framework you will build is something I use as a starting point for real automated assessments.

 The AI Security Career Opportunity in 2026

 I want to spend a few minutes on the career side because it directly affects how you prioritise the next 90 days.
-The market for AI security skills in 2026 is unlike anything I’ve seen since mobile security exploded in 2012.
+The market for AI security skills in 2026 is unlike anything I have seen since mobile security exploded in 2012.

-The roles are new and the job titles aren’t fully standardised yet.
-I’ve seen the same position advertised as “AI Red Teamer”, “LLM Security Researcher”, “AI Penetration Tester”, “Machine Learning Security Engineer”, and “Responsible AI Researcher.”
-Don’t get hung up on the title.
+The roles are new and the job titles are not fully standardised yet.
+I have seen the same position advertised as “AI Red Teamer”, “LLM Security Researcher”, “AI Penetration Tester”, “Machine Learning Security Engineer”, and “Responsible AI Researcher.”
+Do not get hung up on the title.
 The skills are the same.
-The core requirement across all of them is the ability to find vulnerabilities in AI systems, document them professionally, and communicate the findings to technical and non-technical audiences.
+The core requirement across all of them is the ability to find vulnerabilities in AI systems, document them professionally, and communicate findings to technical and non-technical audiences.

 ⚡ EXERCISE 3 — KALI TERMINAL (25 MIN)